Last updated on June 23rd, 2023 at 08:16 am

 In order to pull that off, your RV would need to have an inverter.
 So naturally, the question becomes…do all RVs have inverters?

 Not every RV has an inverter but they are becoming increasingly popular as more folks decide that they want to boondock without having to give up some modern creature comforts.
+If your RV does have an inverter then it will most likely be located near the battery, usually in a well-ventilated area.

 Let’s learn about inverters, and how they might be beneficial for you and your rig!